-Ferry Beach at Fleetwood is the one next to the Lower Lighthouse.
-It’s across the road from Euston Gardens and is the beach next to Fleetwood RNLI lifeboat station, the ferry to Knott End, and the shops at The Esplanade.
+Ferry Beach at Fleetwood is the one next to the Lower Lighthouse, across the road from Euston Gardens.
+It’s the beach next to Fleetwood RNLI lifeboat station, the ferry to Knott End, and the shops at The Esplanade.

 It’s a really lovely spot.
-You can park your car right against the edge of the sea and enjoy the view.
+Park your car against the edge of the sea and enjoy the view.
 Or take a walk as far as you like – pausing to look at the memorials and artworks which line the sea front.

 The video clip below looks over the River Wyre Estuary, taken from the side of the boat launching facility, looking at the boats and the view beyond over Morecambe Bay.
 The white building in the distance is Heysham power station.

 The beauty of this area is that the beach is right against the seafront parking area.
-You can enjoy sit here in your car and watch the view across Morecambe Bay to the Lakes, Lancaster and beyond.
-Especially since the parking bays are arranged pointing straight at the view!
+Whatever the weather or time of day, you can sit in your car and enjoy the view.
+Look across Morecambe Bay to the Lakes, Lancaster and beyond.
+Especially since the parking bays are arranged pointing that way!

 Ferry Beach at the edge of Morecambe Bay